Diagram Of The National Grid

 Q: What happens if a part of the grid fails?

 A: The grid is designed with redundancy to minimize the impact of failures.
-Protective devices like circuit breakers isolate faulty sections, preventing widespread outages.
-However, large-scale failures can still occur, highlighting the importance of robust grid management and maintenance.
+Even so, protective devices like circuit breakers isolate faulty sections, preventing widespread outages.
+On the flip side, large-scale failures can still occur, highlighting the importance of strong grid management and maintenance.

 Q: How is electricity transported over such long distances?